-- Elective courses are adjusted to meet the needs of students. - Teachers incorporate project-based learning. - The trimester system allows for consistent daily instruction. - · Discovery Days provide access to enriched educational experiences.
+- Teachers incorporate project-based learning. - The trimester system allows for increased consistent daily instruction. - Discovery Days provide access to enriched educational experiences.

-- Teachers are shared district-wide for the art and music departments which limits time available at the high school. - Interventionists are shared district-wide which limits time available at the high school. - The art department is funded through the supplemental levy. - The music department is funded through annual Tribal donations. - There are limited elective classes due to staff turnover and multiple roles covered by each staff member.
+- Teachers are shared district-wide for the art and music departments which limits time available at the junior high. - Interventionists are shared district-wide which limits time available at the junior high. - The art department is funded through the supplemental levy. - The music department is funded through annual Tribal donations.